 Basically, a VPN can leak your IP (IPv4 and IPv6), DNS, or WebRTC address.
 These all can be disastrous if the leaked information lands in the wrong hands.

 A leak can disclose your physical location and your online activity.
-Therefore, we advise you to only use a VPN that offers leak protection and a kill switch, too.
+Therefore, we advise you only to use a VPN that offers leak protection and a kill switch, too.
 Do not settle for less because it could cost you dearly.

 Unfortunately, more than a third of Android VPNs have been found to contain malware.
 These infections can be Trojans, adware, riskware, or spyware programs.